murielfossi/jan23cohort/assignments/java/Muriellecture.md

 If you said the @RestController annotation means responding with raw data, strings or JSON, you're right!
 So, to build a full-stack application, we need to render .jsp files and ultimately send html and not just raw data to the client, which means we'll be using the @Controller annotation going forward for all our controllers, and you won't be using @RestController or Postman from here on out.
 Requests will now come from user interaction!

 Before you continue, make sure that you have installed the following dependencies: tomcat-embed-jasper and jstl.
 If you don't remember how to, feel free to reference the Spring Boot Templating lesson in the last chapter.
+UPDd7TGh
+2. Spring JPA automatically creates a table that contains the foreign key relationships